Rathdrum Prairie Aquifer

 Evolving Use of the Aquifer

-The earliest source of irrigation and drinking water came from the numerous lakes in the area along the Spokane River.
+The earliest source of irrigation and drinking water in the area came from the numerous lakes in the area along the Spokane River.
 Eventually, as more wells were drilled, the Rathdrum Prairie Aquifer became the area's primary source of water and will continue to play a key role in sustaining the region.
 Learn more.

 The boundary of the Rathdrum Prairie Aquifer is defined differently among various government agencies.
 DEQ has classified the RPA as a sensitive resource aquifer, following the boundary defined by EPA.
 Because of this classification, all activities that could impact the water quality of the RPA must be carried out so they maintain or improve existing quality of the ground water.
 Learn more.